Biological ornament

 A biological ornament is a characteristic of an animal that appears to serve a decorative function rather than a utilitarian function.
 Many are secondary sexual characteristics, and others appear on young birds during the period when they are dependent on being fed by their parents.
 Ornaments are used in displays to attract mates, which may lead to the evolutionary process known as sexual selection.
 An animal may shake, lengthen, or spread out its ornament in order to get the attention of the opposite sex, which will in turn choose the most attractive one with which to mate.
 Ornaments are most often observed in males, and choosing an extravagantly ornamented male benefits females as the genes that produce the ornament will be passed on to her offspring, increasing their own reproductive fitness.
 As Ronald Fisher noted, the male offspring will inherit the ornament while the female offspring will inherit the preference for said ornament, which can lead to a positive feedback loop known as a Fisherian runaway.
-These structures serve as cues to animal sexual behaviour, that is, they are sensory signals that affect mating responses.
+These structures serve as cues to animal sexual behavior, that is, they are sensory signals that affect mating responses.
 Therefore, ornamental traits are often selected by mate choice.

 Sexual selection

-There are several evolutionary explanations for the presence of ornaments.
-Darwin was the first to correctly hypothesize that sexual selection by female choice was responsible for the evolution of elaborate plumage and remarkable displays in male birds such as the quetzal and the sage grouse.
+There are several evolutionary explanations for ornaments.
+Darwin was the first to correctly hypothesize that sexual selection by female choice was responsible for the evolution of elaborate plumage and remarkable displays in male birds such as quetzals and the sage grouse (Centrocercus sp.).
 Sexual selection is selection acting on variation among individuals in their ability to obtain access to mating partners.
 In his 1871 book The Descent of Man, and Selection in Relation to Sex, Darwin was perplexed by the elaborate ornamentation that males of some species have because they appeared to be detrimental to survival and have negative consequences for reproductive success.
-Darwin proposed two explanations for the existence of such traits: these traits are useful in male-male combat or they are preferred by females.
+Darwin proposed two explanations for the existence of such traits: these traits are useful in male-male combat or that they are preferred by females.